Green Communities

 • Saugus — Stretch Code since 2015

 Contractors building in these communities are already experienced with the Stretch Code.
 This is not a new or unfamiliar standard for the local construction industry.
-As of March 2026, 243 of Massachusetts’ 351 municipalities have adopted the Stretch Code, covering nearly 60% of the state’s population, and another 58 have gone further to the Specialized Code, covering an additional 33%.
+As of March 2026, 243 of Massachusetts’ 351 municipalities have adopted the Stretch Code, covering nearly 60% of the state’s population, and another 59 have gone further to the Specialized Code, covering 92% of the population in the state.

 What It Costs (And Saves)